rapid7/insightconnect-plugins/tcpdump/help.md

 # Description

-The [Tcpdump](http://www.tcpdump.org) plugin is used to parse PCAP file.
+The [Tcpdump](http://www.tcpdump.org) plugin is used to parse the contents of a packet capture (PCAP) file.

 # Key Features